System Design Space

 Cloud-native foundations

-12 factors, cloud architecture frameworks and core principles of platform portability.
+12 factors, cloud-provider architecture frameworks, and baseline rules for platform portability.

 Platform operations and delivery

-IaC, Kubernetes, GitOps and operational practices for safely scaling distributed platforms.
+IaC, Kubernetes, GitOps, and operating practices for safely scaling distributed platforms.

 How to apply this in practice